 - Add cooked oyster meat to pasta dishes.

-- Serve them cooked in their shell and topped with fresh herbs.
+- Serve them cooked in their shells, topped with fresh herbs.

 - Add them to seafood soups and stews.

-- Fry panko-crusted oyster meat in coconut oil.
+- Fry panko-encrusted oyster meat in coconut oil.

 - Steam them and top with lemon juice and butter.